Photo Walks in the Staffordshire Moorlands

 A covered market, designed by architect James Trubshaw, was built on Town Road in 1776.

 The Trent and Mersey and the Caldon Canals stimulated economic expansion.
 Entrepreneurs opened factories, collieries and ironworks.
-Families from the surrounding countryside flocked to Hanley and Shelton looking for work, and new houses were erected to accommodate them.
+Families from the surrounding countryside flocked to Hanley and Shelton looking for work.
+New houses were built to accommodate them.

 In 1791, a trust was formed to manage the market and build a town hall.
 The trustees leased land in Market Square, where they erected a town hall.
 Markets were held on Wednesdays and Saturdays.
 A fortnightly cattle market was established at the beginning of the 19th century.
 In 1813, Parliament gave the trustees the power to regenerate Market Square.
-They demolished the town hall, replacing it with a poultry market and a lockup, where those arrested were held before being brought to court.
+They demolished the town hall, replacing it with a poultry market.
+A lockup was also built where those arrested were held before being brought to court.